Jerry Wald: Impact

-Marriage
+Personal life

 Wald married his wife Constance Emily "Connie" Polan (née Polan) on Christmas Day 1941; the couple had two sons.
 She became a California socialite and hostess whose dinner parties, frequented by her friend Audrey Hepburn, continued after her husband died.

 Death

 Wald had been ill for the last few years of his life, suffering three heart attacks.
 He died, aged 50, at his home in Beverly Hills, California from a heart attack.